Moments pages are spoilers off. Read with caution!

-- When you first encounter them, they appear to be sleeping — but actually they're literally saying "z" repeatedly.
+- When you first encounter them, they appear to be sleeping, but actually they're literally saying "z" repeatedly.

 - After cheering them up, they make a top hat out of their own tears which they call "Dapperblook".

 - If you reduce their HP to 0, they'll remind you that you can't kill ghosts, and reveal that they were only reducing their Life Meter to be polite.
 You win the fight and lose one experience point.
 (Which doesn't reduce your EXP at all.)

-- When fighting a Migosp, clearing out the other monsters changes its mood and its "attack" become a little animated Migosp silhouette doing an arm-waving dance.
+- When fighting a Migosp, clearing out the other monsters changes its mood and its "attack" becomes a little animated Migosp silhouette doing an arm-waving dance.
 It stands at the bottom center of the arena and makes no effort whatsoever to attack your soul.
 But it's still a bullet, and running into it still hurts you.

-"Snail Pie" - Heals some HP.
 An acquired taste.

 - Hard Mode, for the most part, is pretty difficult, with upgraded enemies and the like.
 However, when you reach Napstablook, there's nothing different about them, and the game even comments that they're the "same as usual".
-Check them, and you discover why.NAPSTABLOOK - ATK 10 DEF 10Missed the memo and is the same difficulty as normal.
+Check them, and you discover why.NAPSTABLOOK ATK 10 DEF 10

+Missed the memo and is the same difficulty as normal.

-- Using the Check Command on Toriel during the fight against her yields this little gem:
+- Using the Check Command on Toriel during the fight against her yields this little gem:TORIEL ATK 80 DEF 80

-ATK 80.
-DEF 80.Knows what's best for you.
+Knows best for you.

 - Sans' Establishing Character Moment.
 He sneaks up behind you in the woods while shrouded in shadows, then tells you to turn around and shake hands.
 He has a whoopee cushion in his hand.